-We are pleased to share a 5-part graphic that ZERO TO THREE just released!
+We are pleased to remind you of a 5-part graphic from ZERO TO THREE!

 IECMH Clinical Workforce Solution Pathways was co-created by stakeholders from around the country to capture the myriad of pathways of influence and opportunity related to increasing the size, diversity, quality, and accessibility of the Infant and Early Childhood Mental Health (IECMH) Clinical Workforce.

-NJ-AIMH is pleased further to note that four of our members were a part of the contributors group: Gerry Costa, Kathy Mulrooney, Joaniko Kohchi, and Muhammad Zeshan, MD, our newest Board member, a current ZERO TO THREE Fellow.
+NJ-AIMH is pleased further to note that four of our members were a part of the contributors group: Gerry Costa, Kathy Mulrooney, Joaniko Kohchi, and Muhammad Zeshan, MD, a current Board member and ZERO TO THREE Fellow.

 Take a look at this wonderful document and join me in thanking our members for their work.

 A recent report from the Center for American Progress (CAP) examined U.S. Census Bureau’s National Survey of Children’s Health to better understand the prevalence of ACEs specifically in young children.
 CAP’s analysis found that more than 1 in 4 young children in the United States have been exposed to at least one ACE.
 Reflecting the societal patterns of America’s racial bias, the researchers also found that children of color are disproportionately more likely to have exposure to ACEs in early childhood.

 How Young Children’s Learning & Health Benefit from Strong Social-Emotional Development